NativeScript/docs/content/setup/windows.md

 The setup may take a while, but once it has finished a welcome screen should appear.

 Android Studio installs the latest Android SDK by default, which in most cases should be all that's needed to build a NativeScript app.

+After Android Studio finishes installing, open **Settings > Languages & Frameworks > Android SDK** and confirm the SDK path shown there matches the path you will use for `ANDROID_HOME`.

+Then verify the following components are installed:

+- Under **SDK Platforms**: at least one recent Android SDK Platform
+- Under **SDK Tools**: **Android SDK Build-Tools** and **Android SDK Platform-Tools**

+If `ns doctor android` later reports that no compatible Android SDK Build-Tools are installed, return to this screen and install a recent Build-Tools version.

 ### Configuring `ANDROID_HOME` and `PATH`